-When the Buddha abandoned his father, his wife, his child, his home, and his inheritance at the age of 29 – according to most modern scholars, about 453 BCE – he gave away his horse, stripped off his clothing, shaved his head, and adopted the brownish-orange robe of an Indian samana, probably scavenged from a charnel ground, as was the custom.
+When the Buddha abandoned his father, wife, child, home, and inheritance at the age of 29 – according to most modern scholars, about 453 BCE – he gave away his horse, stripped off his clothing, shaved his head, and adopted the brownish-orange robe of an Indian samana, probably scavenged from a charnel ground, as was the custom.
 Samanism was a non-Vedic, anti-Brahmanic Indian religious counterculture that was already well-established by the 5th century BCE.
 It originated in the 6th century and before.
 The Upanishads, the oldest of which appeared between 1200 and 800 BCE, influenced the samanas.
 The most recent Upanishads were written during the last several centuries BCE.
-Like the Upanishads, the samanas cast their minds back to a cosmic spiritual philosophy coterminous with the origin of Indian civilization, hidden within either the Vedas or even pre-Vedic.
+Like the Upanishads, the samanas cast their minds back to a primordial spiritual philosophy coterminous with the origin of Indian civilization, hidden in the Vedas or even pre-Vedic.
 The samanas gave rise to yoga, Jainism, Buddhism, and the notions of samsara and moksha, but most of all to the proto-Shaivites, worshippers of Shiva.
 The practices of the Shaivites bear many resemblances to the samanas.
 The Sanskrit word shramana, the origin of the Pali word, is derived from the root sram.
 This word has numerous meanings and connotations, including “to heat, roast, cook, ripen, mature, seethe, boil, conquer, subdue, overcome, make effort, exert oneself, labour, bake, sweat, rush, hurry” (Spoken Sanskrit Dictionary).
 Similarly, the Pali word for austerity, tapas, also means “heat.”

-The Pali Canon contains detailed descriptions of the kinds of practices that the samanas, including the Buddha prior to his enlightenment, engaged in, including living and sleeping in charnel grounds or in forests, torturing the body, self-starvation, cross-legged meditation, regulating the breathing, and various mental exercises designed to develop the will and detachment from pain and desire in the pursuit of spiritual emancipation or moksha.
-The Buddha took self-mortification, including eating his own excrement and subjecting the body to extremes of hot and cold, to the point of dying.
+The Pali Canon contains detailed descriptions of the kinds of practices that the samanas, including the Buddha prior to his enlightenment, engaged in, including living and sleeping in charnel grounds or forests, torturing the body, self-starvation, cross-legged meditation, regulating the breathing, and various mental exercises designed to develop the will and detachment from pain and desire in the pursuit of spiritual emancipation or moksha.
+The Buddha took self-mortification, including eating his own excrement and subjecting the body to extremes of hot and cold, to the threshold of dying.
 The Buddha engaged in these practices prior to his enlightenment and attained a Kundalini-type illumination accompanied by severe physical pain.
 He also mastered the meditations corresponding to the “spheres” of nothingness and neither-perception-nor-non-perception (the top two planes of samsara).
 Although, after his enlightenment at the age of 35 (circa 447 BCE), the Buddha rejected the extreme aspects of the samana cult (hence the name of majjhima patipada or “middle way” for his teaching), many samana practices remained part of the Buddha’s teaching, including retiring to charnel grounds, meditating on death, poverty, chastity, and the practice of yoga.

 The Aryans are supposed to have progressively merged with and displaced the native Dravidian population over a period of several centuries about 1500 BCE.
 They are reputed to have emigrated from the northern steppes.
 They also practised shamanism in conjunction with the imbibition of the psychedelic soma drink, especially the rishis, the vatic seers to which the origin of the Vedic hymns are attributed.

 1000 BCE is the threshold to the late Vedic period.
-For a reason that has yet to be satisfactorily explained, but may be related to migration or weather changes, the recipe for soma was lost and the ritual cult of Brahmanism developed a more rigid and authoritarian religious and social structure including the caste system and the oppression of women.
-This period was also a period characterized by a great mythological war between two groups of divinities, the devas (“shining ones”) and the asuras (literally “lords” but interpreted based on an etymology which means “anti-gods”).
+For a reason that has yet to be satisfactorily explained, but may be related to migration or weather or environmental changes, the recipe for soma was lost and the ritual cult of Brahmanism developed a more rigid and authoritarian religious and social structure including the caste system and the oppression of women.
+This period was also a period characterized by a mythic war between two groups of divinities, the devas (“shining ones”) and the asuras (literally “lords” but interpreted based on an etymology which means “anti-gods”).
 The asuras seem to be associated with vast cosmic and natural powers older and more powerful than the devas (the explanation for why the devas were able to overcome them and cast them down from the Plane of the 33 Gods is that they were drunk, suggesting a connection between the downfall of the asuras and the forgetting of soma?).
 The asuras were cast down into the cosmic ocean where, together with the devas, they churn the cosmic ocean for soma.
 This mythos reminds me of the lotus that digs its roots deep into the slime.
 It is interesting that the asuras, who are now essentially demonic in nature, are still necessary for the production of soma.
 The Brahmans, no longer able to experience the original soma, substitute a relatively innocuous surrogate, made from a non-psychoactive vine or concoction made from herbs, grain, and saffron.
 The ritual replaced the reality, a point that the Buddha makes frequently.
 Thus, Vedic India is an example of a culture that is explicitly based on the cultivation of the psychedelic experience.
 It is a prime argument for the “stoned ape” hypothesis that psychedelics are responsible for the rapid evolution of the human neocortex and, indeed, human civilization itself.
 The Vedas themselves are the articulate expression of soma.

 Professor Iravatham Mahadevan has identified a filter that he associates with soma usage, or some similar substance, during the Indus Valley period (3300–1300 BCE).
 The Indus Valley civilization was located in what is now northwest India and Pakistan.
 Cannabis may also have been smoked during this period.
 It also seems likely that the inhabitants of the Indus Valley, who had cultivated cattle for generations, were familiar with psilocybin, which grows on cow dung.
 The universal veneration of the cow in Indian culture is interesting in this context.
 The psychological effects of psilocybin are very similar to ayahuasca, the potent visionary medicine of the shamans of the Amazon.